yaxu/farm24/farm24.md

 # Introduction

-As a computer music practice, the 'from-scratch' style of live coding centres around the manipulation of musical notation, but where those notations themselves are written, manipulated and finally deleted live, gaining an improvisatory, time-bound, ephemeral quality.
+As a computer music practice, the 'from-scratch' style of live coding centres around the manipulation of musical notation, but where those notations are written, manipulated and finally deleted live, gaining an improvisatory, time-bound, ephemeral quality.
 In these respects, live coding is closer to active speech than printed notation.
 This gives an interesting perspective on the above quote from T. M. Krishna, in that even though live coding involves notation, it supports a similar approach to non-scribal techniques, centring living memory and continuous change.

-In the following I compare the Carnatic, South Indian vocal practice of konnakol with contemporary algorithmic music, as a means to develop new live coding practice.
-The conduit for this work is the software development of the TidalCycles and Strudel live coding environments, adapting their representations for musical pattern inspired by Carnatic rhythmic structures.
+In the following I compare the Carnatic, South Indian vocal practice of _konnakol_ with contemporary algorithmic music, as a means to develop new live coding practice.
+The conduit for this work is software development of the TidalCycles and Strudel live coding environments, adapting their representations for musical pattern inspired by Carnatic rhythmic structures.
 I will conclude with a search for musical meaning in this work, including consideration of cultural appropriation, and the possibilities of creating performances that shift between live coding of the computer and of the self.

 # Konnakol